 Although we saw the humorous side of it, we found that most of the quirkily, quaint houses were just a bit too much of a handyman’s dream to justify the prices that were being asked and the access to some of the properties would be a confronting task to tackle on a daily basis, particularly in winter.
 But there was something else that caused Lyttelton to lose its charm a little in our eyes.
 It was only early afternoon but it was already starting to get dark.
 Yet we could see a settlement directly across the harbour about a mile away that was still basking in brilliant sunshine.
-The houses appeared to be perched on top of bushy cliffs and the sun’s reflection at the entrance to the bay looked like thousands of sparking diamonds had been thrown into the water.
+The houses appeared to be perched on top of bushy cliffs and the sun’s reflection at the entrance to the bay looked like thousands of sparking diamonds had been thrown across the water.

 I wondered if it was Governors Bay, but I didn’t remember it being quite that far round.
 We drove to Governors Bay which although beautiful, turned out to be in just as much shade as Lyttelton was.
 There was still plenty of afternoon left so we continued our drive, passing through Allendale and Teddington and by the time we reached Charteris Bay we were once more in the sunshine.
 As we drove into the small township I realised that the place we had seen must have been Diamond Harbour.

 That spring afternoon of October 2003 marked the beginning of my love affair with Diamond Harbour.
-Ever since I left Mount Tamborine I had dreamt of living in a small community situated in naturally beautiful surroundings, but I didn’t think that a place like this existed so close to Christchurch.
+Ever since I left Mount Tamborine I had dreamed of living in a small community situated in naturally beautiful surroundings, but I didn’t think that a place like this existed so close to Christchurch.
 And I had to stay reasonably close to Christchurch so that the kids could see their father.
 Marvelling at my own good fortune, I began to research properties for sale and checked out the local school.
 In the weeks that followed we looked at a number of places but the one that we had set our sights on was a two-storey solid timber home that had a fabulous view of the harbour looking across to Lyttelton.
 We put in an offer and although I knew it was going to be a stretch, I was over the moon when it was accepted.
-The kids were also very excited about the move although their Dad had his reservations.
+The kids were also very excited about the move but their Dad had his reservations.
 Although Diamond Harbour is only a forty-minute drive from the centre of Christchurch, one could be forgiven for thinking I was snatching the children from the comfortable safety of their homeland and relocating to Paraguay.
 Eventually he warmed to the idea – after all it was only a ten-minute ferry trip from Diamond Harbour to Lyttelton and he would be able to pick them up from there.

 How we loved living in Diamond Harbour!
 The local school had a role of just over a hundred pupils and went through to Year Eight.
 Set at the foot of Banks Peninsula’s highest peak, Mount Herbert, the school’s rural backdrop of paddocks, open space, and hills meant that a good part of my daughter’s first day was spent gazing out the window at the cows and sheep as they happily grazed only metres away.
-My son was in his final year at High School when we moved to Diamond Harbour and I would either drop him off and collect him from school if I was going to be working in town or he would drive my car if I was working from home.
+My son was in his final year at Christchurch Boys High School when we moved to Diamond Harbour and I would either drop him off and collect him from school if I was going to be working in town or he would drive my car if I was working from home.

 “Bring the kids too,” she said.
 “There’ll be other young people there.”